arcforge-scenecraft/arcforge/milestones/milestone3.md

 You will need to reference the GitHub Project Management guide in the course portal for more information about how to complete each of these steps.

-- [ ] In your repo, create a project board.
+- [x] In your repo, create a project board.
-  - *Please be sure to share your project board with the grading team's GitHub **codepathreview**.
-This is separate from your repository's sharing settings.*
+  - _Please be sure to share your project board with the grading team's GitHub **codepathreview**.
+This is separate from your repository's sharing settings._
-- [ ] In your repo, create at least 5 issues from the features on your feature list.
+- [x] In your repo, create at least 5 issues from the features on your feature list.
   - List the title of each issue you created:
-    1.
+    1.Set up React frontend structure
-    2.
+    2.Create core PostgreSQL tables
-    3.
+    3.Add project API write routes
-    4.
+    4.Add scene API read routes
-    5.
+    5.Add character REST API
-- [ ] In your repo, update the status of issues in your project board.
+- [x] In your repo, update the status of issues in your project board.
 - [ ] In your repo, create a GitHub Milestone for each final project unit, corresponding to each of the 5 milestones in your `milestones/` directory.
   - List the name of each milestone you created:
     1.